Brexit: Entirety of UK will have 'not for EU' printed on goods says Tory foreign secretary James Cleverly

 "Philosophically, I keep saying NI is part of the UK, so therefore it seems to me logical that something we ask NI to do we should ask the UK to do.

-"So I'm very comfortabe with having a UK-wide regime. the details of that will in due course, or shortly...”
+"So I'm very comfortable with having a UK-wide regime.
+The details of that will in due course, or shortly...”

 Ms Ritchie asked: “What do you mean by 'in due course'?”